I don’t expect you to follow all these habits, nor do I do it myself.

 Use the ”Eisenhower Box.”
 Sort your daily tasks into one of the following possibilities:

 Decide your 3 ”MIT:s.”
-Each morning (or the night before),you must accomplish during the day to consider it a success.
+Each morning (or the night before), choose three things you must accomplish during the day to consider it a success.
 Then focus all your energy on these three tasks before doing anything else.

 Use the ”2-minute rule.”
 This is the only exception to the rule above.
 If something takes less than two minutes, then do it immediately10.